dariusbakunas/windows-vagrant-box/README.md

 2. Install Widnows 7 32/64bit (included answer files are for Professional edition), don't go past the Welcome Screen (IMPORTANT)
 3. On Welcome Screen press CTRL+Shift+F3 to reboot in Audit Mode
-4. Install .Net Framework 4.5 and Windows Management Framework 4.0 (IMPORTANT) During initialization it uses `Enable-PSRemoting -SkipNetworkProfileCheck -Force` command, which automatically configures WinRM service and it is only available in Powershell 4.0.
+4. Install .Net Framework 4.5 and Windows Management Framework 4.0 (IMPORTANT).
+    During initialization it uses `Enable-PSRemoting -SkipNetworkProfileCheck -Force` command, which automatically configures WinRM service and it is only available in Powershell 4.0.
-    Other methods to configure winrm proved to be not as reliable.
+    Other methods to configure WinRM proved to be not as reliable.

     * .Net 4.5: http://www.microsoft.com/en-us/download/details.aspx?id=30653
     * WMF 4.0 : http://www.microsoft.com/en-us/download/details.aspx?id=40855